Huang Chih-hsiung

-Huang Chih-hsiung (黃志雄 (Húang Zhìxióng); born 16 October 1976 in Taipei County (now New Taipei City), Taiwan) is a Taiwanese athlete.
-Representing the Republic of China (as Chinese Taipei) in the 2004 Summer Olympics, he won the silver medal at the Men's 68 kg Taekwondo event.
+Huang Chih-hsiung (黃志雄 (Húang Zhìxióng); born October 16, 1976) is a Taiwanese athlete.
+Representing Taiwan (as Chinese Taipei) in the 2004 Summer Olympics, he won the silver medal at the Men's 68 kg Taekwondo event.
 At the 2000 Summer Olympics he won a bronze medal at the Men's 58 kg Taekwondo event.

+Early life and education

+Huang was born on 16 October 1976 in Taipei County (now New Taipei City), Taiwan.
+He was educated at Taipei County Wenlin Elementary School and Taipei County Shulin Junior High School before graduating from National Overseas Chinese Experimental Senior High School.

+Huang earned a Bachelor of Arts in martial arts from Chinese Culture University and a Master of Arts in sports coaching from the university.

 Political careers

 2004 legislative election

 Huang was placed third on the Kuomintang's legislators-at-large candidate list for the December 2004 legislative election, just behind Legislative Speaker Wang Jing-pyng and Deputy Legislative Speaker Chiang Pin-kung, and he subsequently won a seat in the sixth Legislative Yuan.

 2008 legislative election

 He was subsequently re-elected in the January 2008 legislative election, earning a place in the seventh Legislative Yuan.